ByLiZhao/cpp_watchlist/README.md

  2. Profile-guided optimization.
 Both Gcc and Clang support the so-called Profile-guided Optimization.
 Related features can be enabled with compiling options started in the form of `-fprofile-<*>`.
  3. [Google benchmark library](https://github.com/google/benchmark), a library that is used to benchmark code snippets.
+ 4. [Gprof](https://en.wikipedia.org/wiki/Gprof), a performance tool based on sampling.
+It has its limitations, but still can be very useful.

 ## Error handling
 [Outcome](https://github.com/ned14/outcome), this library is also part of Boost, but can also be used as a standalone library.